DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

     state Fault <<Fault>>
     Fault : End state

-    state InactiVe <<InactiVe>>
+    state Disabled <<Disabled>>
-    InactiVe : End state
+    Disabled : End state

-deactivate()
+disable()
 ^^^^^^^^^^^^

-This method will stop the block responding to external input until activate() is called.
-It is allowed from any state, and will mark the device as Inactive and return immediately.
-It will always return in Inactive state.
+This method will stop the block responding to external input until reset() is called.
+It is allowed from any state, and will mark the device as Disabled and return immediately.
+It will always return in Disabled state.

 The state diagram subset below shows the valid set of transitions:

 .. uml::
     !include docs/style.iuml

     NormalStates : Start state
     NormalStates :
-    NormalStates : DeactiVate is allowed from
+    NormalStates : Disable is allowed from
     NormalStates : any normal block state
-    NormalStates --> InactiVe : DeactiVate
+    NormalStates --> Disabled : Disable

-    state InactiVe <<InactiVe>>
+    state Disabled <<Disabled>>
-    InactiVe : End state
+    Disabled : End state

-activate()
+reset()
 ^^^^^^^^^^

-This method will activate the device, putting it into Idle state.
-It is allowed from Aborted, Inactive, Ready or Fault states, and will block until the device is in a rest state.
+This method will reset the device, putting it into Idle state.
+It is allowed from Aborted, Disabled, Ready or Fault states, and will block until the device is in a rest state.
 Normally it will return in Idle state.
 If something goes wrong it will return in Fault state.

 The state diagram subset below shows the valid set of transitions:

 .. uml::
     !include docs/style.iuml

+    state NormalStates {
+        state Idle <<Rest>>
+        Idle : End state

         state Ready <<Rest>>
-    Ready -right-> ActiVating : ActiVate
+        Ready -left-> Resetting : Reset
         Ready : Start state

+        Resetting -left-> Idle
+    }

+    Resetting -down-> Aborting : Abort
+    Resetting -down-> Disabled : Disable
+    Resetting -down-> Fault : Fault

+    Aborting -left-> Aborted
+    Aborting -right-> Fault : Error

     state Aborted <<Abort>>
     Aborted : Start state
     Aborted : End state
-    Aborted --> ActiVating : ActiVate
+    Aborted -up-> Resetting : Reset

     state Fault <<Fault>>
     Fault : Start state
     Fault : End state
-    Fault --> ActiVating : ActiVate
+    Fault -up-> Resetting : Reset

-    state InactiVe <<InactiVe>>
+    state Disabled <<Disabled>>
-    InactiVe : Start state
+    Disabled : Start state
-    InactiVe : End state
+    Disabled : End state
-    InactiVe --> ActiVating : ActiVate

-    ActiVating -down-> Idle
-    ActiVating -up-> Aborting : Abort
-    ActiVating -up-> InactiVe : DeactiVate
-    ActiVating -up-> Fault : Fault
+    Disabled -up-> Resetting : Reset

-    Aborting -left-> Aborted
-    Aborting -right-> Fault : Error

-    state Idle <<Rest>>
-    Idle : End state